Hometown & Relocation Guide

 LAW ENFORCEMENT

-Law enforcement services include a city police department that also provides school drug awareness education, animal licensing and control, motor vehicle registration, drivers licensing, a 14-inmate jail, and 24-hour dispatch for the Seward Volunteer Ambulance Corp, Seward Volunteer Fire, Bear Creek Volunteer Fire, Moose Pass Volunteer Fire, Alaska State Troopers, U.S. Coast Guard, U.S. Forest and National Park Service, the Alaska Railroad, and Seward city departments.
+Law enforcement services include a city police department that also provides school drug awareness education, animal licensing and control, motor vehicle registration, drivers licensing and 24-hour dispatch for the Seward Volunteer Ambulance Corp, Seward Volunteer Fire, Bear Creek Volunteer Fire, Moose Pass Volunteer Fire, Alaska State Troopers, U.S. Coast Guard, U.S. Forest and National Park Service, the Alaska Railroad, and Seward city departments.

 The Seward Police Department is the hub in emergency situations, coordinating all emergency services and civil defense. with radio communication with Alaska State Troopers, local fire departments and the ambulance corps.
 Dispatch monitoring includes marine VHF, National ‘weather Service, 911, and emergency DB channel.
 Alaska State Troopers serve outlying/unincorporated areas.